aws-samples/sample-ManagedAutoScaler/README.md

-# Aurora PostgreSQL Auto-Scaling System
+# Aurora PostgreSQL Auto-Scaling System Overview

-An enterprise-grade automated scaling solution for Amazon Aurora PostgreSQL reader instances using AWS Lambda (Python 3.13), EventBridge, EventBridge Scheduler, CloudWatch, and SNS notifications — fully deployed via Terraform.
+This automated scaling solution for Amazon Aurora PostgreSQL reader instances extends Aurora's built-in auto-scaling capabilities to handle capacity constraints by automatically provisioning reader instances across multiple availability zones (AZs) and instance types.
+Built using AWS Lambda and EventBridge, the solution features an event-driven architecture with two primary components: a scale-up Lambda function triggered by RDS insufficient capacity events (RDS-EVENT-0031), and a scale-down function that monitors CPU utilization to remove underutilized readers.
+This provides enhanced availability during capacity constraints and zero manual intervention.

+## Why This Solution?

+Aurora's built-in auto-scaling may fail when your preferred instance type has insufficient capacity in a specific availability zone.
+This can leave your database unable to scale during critical demand periods.

+**The Solution:**
+This event-driven architecture automatically:
+- Detects when Aurora auto-scaling fails due to capacity constraints (RDS-EVENT-0031)
+- Intelligently provisions reader instances using alternative instance types and/or availability zones
+- Scales down automatically when demand decreases
+- Maintains optimal performance while avoiding over-provisioning costs

+**Key Benefits:**
+- **Enhanced Availability**: Automatically finds available capacity across multiple AZs and instance types
+- **Cost Efficiency**: Scales down underutilized readers automatically based on CPU thresholds
+- **Zero Manual Intervention**: Fully automated response to scaling events
+- **Flexible Strategies**: Choose between instance-priority or AZ-priority scaling approaches

 ## 🚀 Features